favicon

 Don't panic! 😰

-In this article, we will give you all the information you need to prepare for your appointment.
+In this article, we'll give you all the information you need to prepare for your appointment.

-That's enough to prevent heart palpitations before the doctor has even put the gel on your chest. 🤭
+So you can avoid palpitations even before the doctor has put the gel on your chest. 🤭

-Ready to find out everything you need to know before spending a cardiac ultrasound ?
+Ready to find out everything you need to know before placing an order? cardiac ultrasound

-So, fasten your seatbelts and follow us in this article full of practical advice and tips to live this experience well.
+So, fasten your seatbelts and follow us in this article full of practical advice and tips to make the most of this experience.

-Now that you are reassured, dive into the fascinating world of cardiac ultrasound with us! 🫀
+Now that you've been reassured, let's dive into the fascinating world of cardiac ultrasound! 🫀

 What is a cardiac ultrasound?

-A cardiac ultrasound is a medical examination that allows you to visualize the heart and its internal structures.
+A cardiac ultrasound is a medical examination that visualizes the heart and its internal structures.

 It uses high-frequency sound waves to produce real-time images of the heart's anatomy and function.

-This test is usually performed in a medical imaging center or cardiology clinic by a medical ultrasound technician or a cardiologist. 🧑⚕️
+This examination is generally performed in a medical imaging center or cardiology clinic by a medical ultrasound technician or a cardiologist. 🧑⚕️

 The examination is usually painless and poses no risk to the patient.

-It is considered an accurate and reliable diagnostic tool for health professionals.
+It is considered an accurate and reliable diagnostic tool for healthcare professionals.

-The interpretation of the results of the cardiac ultrasound is performed by a cardiologist who can detect a variety of cardiac problems depending on the patient's background and presenting symptoms.
+Cardiac ultrasound results are interpreted by a cardiologist, who can detect a variety of heart problems depending on the patient's background and presenting symptoms.

 Several types of heart problems can be detected with a cardiac ultrasound, including:

-🫀 Heart defects: cardiac ultrasound can visualize congenital heart defects, such as septal defects, coronary artery defects, and many others.
+🫀 Cardiac malformations: cardiac ultrasound enables us to visualize congenital anomalies of the heart, such as septal defects, anomalies of the coronary arteries, and many others.

 🫀 Heart valve anomalies Cardiac ultrasound can help detect heart valve problems such as aortic stenosis, mitral regurgitation and many others.